Scleverlin/Verilog_Basic_Circuits/README.md

 # Single Cycle CPU
 There is a directory named "single_cycle_cpu", which is my attempt to design a simple CPU based on the information from internet.

-In this directory, it includes that the verilog codes and verified testbench codes of each unit.
+In this directory, it includes the verilog codes and verified testbench codes of each unit.

+The Simple CPU has and wiil have the following components:

+An Alu: for  + - & |;

+A 32bit_Ripple adder;

+A program counter;

+A program counter adder;

+An instruction decoder;

+An instrution memory for test : 32bit MIPS ISA;

+An Data memory(RAM): for sw and lw instructin;

+A control unit;

+...